 Waikiki Beach’s longstanding Pacific Beach Hotel made waves in 2018 when it unveiled a $125 million renovation and rebrand into the ‘Alohilani.

-If you’re a breakfast person, make sure to add breakfast to your room rate at the time of booking; there’s a phenomenal breakfast buffet that costs about $35 per person for walk-ins.
-A highlight is Morimoto Asia from famed Iron Chef Masaharu Morimoto, which features a range of inventive pan-Asian delights.
+If you’re a breakfast person, make sure to add breakfast to your room rate when booking; there’s a phenomenal breakfast buffet that costs about $35 per person for walk-ins.
+As to the rest of the food, a highlight is Morimoto Asia from famed Iron Chef Masaharu Morimoto, which features a range of inventive pan-Asian delights.
 Other than that, the bar at the pool deck has a great all-day menu of drinks and snacks to carry you from morning till night.

 The service is efficient and welcoming.
 Just off the lobby, you’ll find an especially large concierge area with a team of Honolulu experts waiting to provide tips and tricks for exploring the area.
-Thanks to the abundance of staff, especially at the concierge and front desks, it never feels like you have to wait long for an answer to your questions.
+Thanks to the abundance of staff it never feels like you have to wait long for an answer to your questions.

-Because of the hotel’s larger size and proximity to Waikiki Beach (it’s across the street), you’ll see a little bit of everything here, from conference-goers and business travelers to families of all sizes.
+Because of the hotel’s larger size and proximity to Waikiki Beach (it’s across the street), you’ll see a little bit of everything, from conference-goers and business travelers to families of all sizes.

 Given the hotel’s top-notch Rockwell renovation, its location smack-dab on Waikiki Beach, and its delicious F&B offerings, it’s fair to say that the ‘Alohilani is almost a steal compared to some of the area’s pricier—and dustier—resorts.

-At 10:30 a.m. and 2:30 p.m. every day, a scuba diver drops into the oceanarium and feeds the fishes, which is fun to watch.
+At 10:30 a.m. and 2:30 p.m. every day, a SCUBA diver drops into the oceanarium and feeds the fish, which is fun to watch.
 You can also see the oceanarium from the lobby bar, so it’s a great way to kill some time before heading out for dinner or an excursion elsewhere.

 ʻAlohilani Resort Waikiki Beach